tsl143/itsopensource/content/blog/how-to-serve-api-locally-with-webpack/index.md

 author: trishul
 ---

-While building a data driven web-app, the frontend needs to consume various APIs and we require to mock the data somehow generally, we tend to launch a different local server to serve static response.
-Webpack provides a super easy and efficient way to handle this.
-Webpack launches a devserver to serve the app, which can also be used to serve the API response.
+While developing a data driven web-app, the frontend may need to fetch data from various APIs provided by backend which may not be ready at the given time.
+In this case, we need to mock the response and serve it via dummy server, either local or remote.
+With Webpack this can be achieved without any dummy server.
+Webpack devserver allows custom handlers which can be used to serve the API response.

 We need to add a `devServer` entry to the webpack config, which would look something like this: